kYangLi/airss4vasp/README.md

 Frankly speaking, the more coach there are, the faster your calculation will be.

+### Build Cell Mode

+There are two different mode for `build cell`. `Build All Cell First` and `Build Cell While Run`.

+The first mode will geneate all structure first, and then use `COACH` to pick up each of them to relax.
+Under this mode, it cannot promise the `RES-POOL` has the same number of structure as `POSCAR-POOL`.
+And the structure generation will processed on the task submit node, some of the computational cluster may forbidden that.

+The second mode will generate structures one by one during the relaxzation in each `COACH`.
+The mode can promise the `POSCAR-POOL` and `RES-POOL` has the same number of structures, and structure generation will also processed on calculation nodes.

 ### Process Check

 During the calculation, after enter the main calulation folder(the folder has `PARAM.CONF`), you can use the command below to check the current processing.